-This course is a computational and application-oriented introduction to the modeling of large-scale systems in a wide variety of decision-making domains and the optimization of such systems.
-Application domains include production planning, product mix, portfolio optimization, bidding, among others.
-We will cover the basic elements of modeling -- how to formulate a model and how to use and interpret the information a model produces.
-The aim of the course is to help students become intelligent consumers of optimization models and provide students tools for interpreting and analyzing model-based solutions.
+The course will cover the basic elements of business modeling: how to formulate a model and how to use and interpret the information a model produces.
+Thus, the aim of this course is to (1) help students develop and implement optimization models and (2) provide students tools for interpreting and analyzing model-based solutions.

-We will use excel spreadsheets extensively throughout the course.
+We will use Excel spreadsheets throughout the course.
 More specifically, we will explore the extensive optimization capabilities built in the spreadsheet.

 Introduction to decision models: scale and complexity.

 Understanding the solver sensitivity report

 Multi-period revenue management

 Marketing example: Purchasing television ads

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.

 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).